What is machine learning?

 What is semi-supervised learning?

 Semi-supervised learning is the third of four machine learning models.
 In a perfect world, all data would be structured and labeled before being input into a system.
 But since that is obviously not feasible, semi-supervised learning becomes a workable solution when vast amounts of raw, unstructured data are present.
 This model consists of inputting small amounts of labeled data to augment unlabeled data sets.
 Essentially, the labeled data acts to give a running start to the system and can considerably improve learning speed and accuracy.
-A semi-supervised learning algorithm instructs the machine to analyze the labeled data for correlative properties that could be applied to the unlabeled data.
+A semi-supervised learning algorithm instructs the machine to analyse the labeled data for correlative properties that could be applied to the unlabeled data.

 As explored in depth in this MIT Press research paper, there are, however, risks associated with this model, where flaws in the labeled data get learned and replicated by the system.
 Companies that most successfully use semi-supervised learning ensure that best practice protocols are in place.
 Semi-supervised learning is used in speech and linguistic analysis, complex medical research such as protein categorization, and high-level fraud detection.